 If you can’t get away from using devices with screens before going to bed, make sure you use all the tools at your disposal to minimise their effect.
 We recommend using your phone’s built-in dark mode, which you can set to automatically kick in every evening at 9 pm for example.
 If your device does not have a dark mode, try installing a blue light blocking app such as f.lux.
-In addition, you may also want to experiment with blue light blocking glasses, such as those by Izipizi that look like regular glasses but block 40% of blue light (try them at the office, too!).
+In addition, you may also want to experiment with blue light blocking glasses, such as those by Izipizi or Barner that look like regular glasses but block 40% of blue light (try them at the office, too!).

 When considering the nature of the content we are exposed to on our devices, there may be more to it than just blue light affecting how we sleep.
 Are you watching something particularly stimulating or distressing?
 Being served brightly coloured pop up video ads?
 Playing a video game?
 Or perhaps getting hits of dopamine from social media interaction.
 All these activities, blue light aside, are likely to raise your cortisol stress hormone and make you even less likely to fall asleep.

 Sometimes, you need a little helping hand to tell you it’s time to go to bed.
 Here’s how to set up a helping digital hand to need to provide a little tough love, and get you offline and to bed on time.